BayshoreNetworks/gargoyle/README.md

 		8:'Single host generated too much port scanning activity' - this is cumulative and covers combinations of 6 & 7 where either one of those alone would not trigger detection
 		9:'Hot Port' triggered - This means the user wants an immediate block of any entity that touches this port

+	- Log scan detection BLOCK TYPES:

+		50:'SSH brute force attack detected' - An SSH brute force attack was detected and blocked

 	- Overtly malicious activity will trigger immediate blocks of the source that Gargoyle_pscand sees.
 This activity does not store enough data in the analysis related DB tables to trigger subsequent blocks in the case of a software restart.

 	- If you are interested in performing analysis on data that Gargoyle_pscand generates then make sure you pipe syslog to an endpoint you control and where this data will be properly stored for analysis.
-The internal DB that Gargoyle_pscand uses will clean itself up over time in order to keep analysis performance acceptable.
+The internal DB that Gargoyle_pscand uses will clean itself up over time in order to keep performance acceptable.